What are the Side Effects of CBD Oil?

 What Side Effects Does CBD Have?

-CBD is thought to be well-tolerated and safe for human consumption.
+CBD is thought to be well-tolerated and safe for human consumption and has few side effects.
 According to WebMD, “CBD doses of up to 300 mg daily have been used safely for up to 6 months.
 Higher doses of 1200-1500 mg daily have been used safely for up to 4 weeks.”
 There have been some reports of dry mouth, low blood pressure, lightheadedness, and drowsiness, the health information site reports.

-A research review investigating CBD side effects and safety found that CBD had no adverse physiological effect on the following:
+A research review investigating CBD side effects and safety found that CBD had no adverse physiological side effects on the following:

 - Blood pressure